ringotf/pico_gg_lcd/README.md

 The firmware supports both Game Gear and Master System mode, but no adjustable scaling options yet.

 > [!NOTE]
-> The PCB design is likely to see major changes.
-The current build includes unneccessary placeholder components to be removed.
+> **The PCB design is likely to see major changes.** The current build includes unneccessary placeholder components to be removed, amongst other things.
 The [WL355608-Dev](tree/WL355608_dev) branch will be updated with Beta changes first.

 ## "Working" Features